ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 ASCA Position

 Effective school counselor credentialing or licensing laws include a definition of the profession, minimum qualifications for entry into the profession and requirements for continuing professional development.
-All state education certification or licensure agencies are encouraged to adopt the ASCA School Counselor Professional Standards & Competencies for school counselor credentialing or licensing.
+All state education certification or licensure agencies are encouraged to adopt the ASCA School Counselor Professional Standards & Competencies when developing policy and legislation regarding school counselor credentialing or licensing.

 The Rationale

-• a description of the role of the school counselor as defined in the ASCA National Model (ASCA, 2019b)
+• A description of the role of the school counselor as defined in the ASCA National Model®(ASCA, 2025a) and the ASCA School Counselor Professional Standards & Competencies (ASCA, 2025b)

-• requirements for continuing education to further develop skills as a school counselor
+• Reasonable and relevant requirements for continuing education to further develop skills as a school counselor

 The School Counselor's Role

 School counselors must be professionally credentialed or licensed in the state in which they practice.
-School counselors work with state school counseling associations, school counseling preparation program and legislative bodies to advocate for alignment of credentialing or licensing requirements (Carey, et al., 2019) with the ASCA Professional Standards & Competencies for School Counselors.
+School counselors work with state school counselor associations, school counselor preparation program and legislative bodies to advocate for alignment of credentialing or licensing requirements (Carey, et al., 2019) with the ASCA Professional Standards & Competencies for School Counselors.
 All school counselors are expected to:

-• focus on the mindsets and behaviors for student success, including K–12 college- and career- readiness standards for every student, with specific attention to academic, career and social/emotional needs (ASCA, 2019a)
+• Focus on the ASCA Student Standards: Mindsets & Behaviors for Student Success, including K–12 college- and career- readiness standards for each and every student, with specific attention to academic, career and social/emotional needs (Yulis Mardotilla, et al., 2024; ASCA, 2025a)

-• engage in professional development to maintain credentials and licensure to stay current with best practices in school counseling (ASCA, 2022; ASCA, 2019a)
+• Engage in professional development to maintain credentials and licensure to stay current with best practices in school counseling

-• have consultation skills and the ability to work collaboratively with educational professionals and stakeholders in the school and community (Bryan, et al., 2017)
+• Have consultation skills and the ability to work collaboratively with educational professionals and partners in the school and community (Brigman, et al., 2021)

-• be able to develop, implement and assess school counseling programs (Young & Kaffenberger, 2015)
+• Be able to develop, implement and assess school counseling programs using data-informed processes (Warren & Mauck, 2019)

-School counselors collaborate with district and state education personnel and local or state school counselor associations to provide ongoing professional development specifically for school counselors, aligned with the ASCA School Counselor Professional Standards & Competencies (2019b).
+School counselors collaborate with district and state education personnel and local or state school counselor associations to provide ongoing professional development specifically for school counselors, aligned with the ASCA School Counselor Professional Standards & Competencies (ASCA, 2025b).

 Summary